-Labor Day - the unofficial end to summer - is behind us and school has started.
-Which means any lazy mornings you had been experiencing over the last several months are likely long gone.
-Alarm clocks now start mornings in our house.
-And even though they have the gentle sound of chirping birds thanks to the bedtime setting on my phone, it is still an alarm clock.
+Despite being home all the time, I still feel like there's a shortage of time in the morning.
+Trying to manage our time more exquisitely alarm clocks now start mornings in our house.
+And even though they have the gentle sound of chirping birds, thanks to the bedtime setting on my phone, it is still an alarm clock.

 2. Allow your kids to personalize it: Yogurt parfaits, granola bowls, cooked cereals (think quinoa or steel cut oats), or egg scrambles can be personalized to suit (1) the foods you have on hand and (2) your families individuals tastes.
 I'm often setting out bowls, plain greek yogurt, and lots of different toppings (including sliced fruit, dried fruit, or berries, nuts and seeds, and/or granola (all right in their packages)) and letting the kids make their own breakfast bowl.
-It saves me time (by not plating the options or the yogurt for each kid) and they get to make it their own.
+It saves me time (by not plating the options or the yogurt for each kid) and they're happy because they get to make breakfast just the way they like it.

 3. Prep ahead: My youngest usually wants scrambled eggs for breakfast.
 Usually I try to include a couple slices of a vegetable (cucumber, pepper slices, etc) but lately we've been trying different egg scrambles.
 To make this easier, I sauté vegetables the night before (or use the extras from dinner) so there's one less step in the morning.
 Warm the prepared veggies over a skillet, scramble and cook the eggs right in the pan, and toss in a few fresh herbs right at the end.
 Easy as pie.
 Easier, actually.
 Seriously, the sky's the limit on these combinations, but if you need inspiration, who better than Ree?